The Dresden Dolls: 2020s reunion

 On her There Will Be No Intermission tour in 2019, Amanda Palmer announced that The Dresden Dolls would be recording and releasing a new album in 2020.
 This was later put on hold, however, due to the COVID-19 pandemic.

 Viglione played drums on four tracks of a charity album released by Palmer in February 2020.

-In a newsletter, they announced 3 shows in Woodstock, and that they "are working, slowly, on a new album and a new world tour."
+In a newsletter, they announced three shows in Woodstock, and that they "are working, slowly, on a new album and a new world tour."
 Palmer and Vigilone have been working on new songs in a rehearsal space near Palmer's Woodstock home.

-In Fall 2022, The Dresden Dolls reunited for three shows in Woodstock, NY & A New Years Eve show.
+In Fall 2022, The Dresden Dolls reunited for three shows in Woodstock, New York, and a New Years Eve show.
 They started writing songs for their new album and working the new songs into live sets.

 In 2023, they toured in the US.
-In September 2023, they also performed at Riot Fest in Chicago, IL.
+In September 2023, they also performed at Riot Fest in Chicago.

+In 2026, The Dresden Dolls announced a re-recording of their album, Yes, Virginia..., titled Yes, Virginia...(Tailor's Version).
+The title is in reference to the aftermath of the Taylor Swift masters dispute, in which Swift rerecorded many of her albums, with the added subtitle of "(Taylor's Version)".
+It released on August 7, 2026.